Engee documentation

 • - fin efficiency factor in per cent, given as a function of the convective heat transfer coefficient.
 The fin efficiency factor is the ratio of the actual amount of heat dissipated by a fin to the amount of heat it would dissipate if its entire surface were at case temperature.
 This value depends on the geometry of the fin and its thermal conductivity.

-If parameterization is set to Assume rectangular parallel fins, the block uses the following equations to calculate the heat dissipation:
+If the Parameterization parameters are set to Assume rectangular parallel fins, the block uses the following equations to calculate the heat dissipation:

 ,